TO ERR IS HUMAN

 Not sure how to pose?
 Just ask Google, or Youtube.
 Here are a 2 generic posing guides for you.

-So do your own research on poses for the characters you are planning to shoot.
+Well, these 2 videos sure don’t cover everything on posing.
+So do your own research on more poses for what you are planning to shoot next.

 TO ERR IS HUMAN, TO IMPROVE DIVINE